top of page

 Fernandes Electric Sound Research Group Co.
 Ltd. of Japan was the original producer of Floyd Rose tremolos including the prototypes and first production models.

 Fernandes manufactured and sold their own "Fernandes" and "Burny" guitar brands, as well as electronics, parts, and accessories to the public.
-They sold both their own Original Floyd Rose kits and the Schaller Original Floyd Rose kits while both companies were producing the Original Floyd Rose tremolos.
+They sold both their own Original Floyd Rose kits and the Schaller Original Floyd Rose kits during the time both companies were producing them.

-Floyd Rose dropped the contract with Fernandes in 1985, and all Original Floyd Rose tremolos were thereafter manufactured by Schaller in Germany.
-Fernandes immediately rebranded their range of Floyd Rose tremolos to "Head Crasher Tremolo System" and undertook to develop and produce their own proprietary systems.
+Fernandes' contract to Floyd Rose expired in 1985, and all Original Floyd Rose tremolos were thereafter manufactured by Schaller in Germany.
+Fernandes immediately took the name of their "Head Crasher FRT6" tremolo and rebranded their entire range to "Head Crasher Tremolo System" and went on to further develop and produce their own proprietary systems.
+The FRT-3 and Head Banker were immediately deleted.

 Head Crasher FRT-7

-Fernandes' version of the Original Floyd Rose FRT-5 was designated "FRT-7" to distinguish it from the Schaller version during the time when both companies made it.
+Fernandes' version of the Original Floyd Rose was designated "FRT-7" to distinguish it from the Schaller version which was designated "FRT-5" and made at the same time.
+The Fernandes version was only used on Japanese guitars.
 After the contract ended it was renamed "Head Crasher FRT-7."
 It was etched on the top face of the base plate with "Head Crasher" sometimes with "U.S. Pats 4497236" on a second line.
 There was no licensing statement on the unit or block.
-One notable change was that the upper knife edge became a straight edge (like a Gotoh.)
+One notable change was that the upper knife edge became a straight edge.

 The Head Crasher FRT-7 was used on the 1985 left handed Fernandes BSV-70 and the 1985-1987 left handed Fernandes FST-55 "The Function" Stratocaster.